Pakistan–Sri Lanka relations

 There is a Pakistani High Commission in Colombo, and a Sri Lankan High Commission in Islamabad.

-Country Comparison

 History

+The earliest proper diplomatic and trade contacts between Pakistan (previously the Dominion of Pakistan) and Sri Lanka (previously the Dominion of Ceylon) date back as early as 1948.

 The relations between Pakistan and Sri Lanka date back to the formative years of the two countries.
 The two countries laid the foundation of their friendship in 1948 when Prime Minister of Sri Lanka DS Senanayake visited Pakistan.

-Pakistan and Sri Lanka are both Commonwealth republics.